 Truth: God Will Never Fail You

-I know hard things happen in life (I know it personally) but the hardest truth I’ve had to accept on faith about God is this: Just because life has been hard does not mean God failed.
+I know hard things happen in life (I know it personally) but the hardest truth I’ve had to accept on faith is this: Just because life has been hard does not mean God failed.

 Let me say that again.